Google Wants to Dominate A.I. In 2018. Here’s Why

 As the Economist notes regarding the monetary value of A.I.:

 The advantages of AI are most visible in firms’ predictions of what users want.
 Automated recommendations and suggestions are responsible for around three-quarters of what people watch on Netflix, for example, and more than a third of what people buy on Amazon.
-Facebook, which owns the popular app Instagram, uses machine learning to recognise the content of posts, photos and videos and display relevant ones to users, as well as filter out spam.
+Facebook, which owns the popular app Instagram, uses machine learning to recognize the content of posts, photos and videos and display relevant ones to users, as well as filter out spam.
 In the past it ranked posts chronologically, but serving up posts and ads by relevance keeps users more engaged.

 Not only that, by autonomously processing staggering amounts of data, Google learns something about human nature that can only be done when the majority of internet users worldwide access your software in some way or another.